jensarps/IDBWrapper/README.md

 Alternatively, you can use an AMD loader such as RequireJS, or a CommonJS loader to load the module, and you will receive the constructor in your load callback (the constructor will then, of course, have whatever name you call it).

+If you use npm as your package manager, you can also just `npm install idb-wrapper`.

 You can then create an IDB store: